Garima Arora

 Garima Arora is an Indian master chef, judge hotelier, restaurateur and business woman.
 She earned her first Michelin star in 2018 for her restaurant Gaa, in Bangkok, becoming the first Indian woman to do so.
 In 2023, Gaa received its second Michelin star, making it only the second Indian restaurant globally to hold two-Michelin stars and Arora the first female Indian chef to run a two-Michelin star restaurant.

 Early life and career

 Arora grew up in Mumbai, and is a member of the Punjabi Arora family.
 She initially pursued a career in journalism before becoming a chef.

 In 2008, she left for France to study at Le Cordon Bleu in Paris and graduated in 2010.
 She worked with Gordon Ramsay and René Redzepi of Noma in Copenhagen before opening her own restaurant, Gaa, in Bangkok in April 2017.

 Gaa is a modern Indian fine dining restaurant situated in a traditional Thai house in the heart of Bangkok.

+She has confirmed that when cooking traditional Gujarati cuisine, she often looks to Gujju Ben's videos.